ZeroIntensity/view.py/morals.md

 3. But resist the temptation to sprinkle in magic.
 4. Remember the Zen of Python (PEP 20).
 5. Swiss-army knives don't make good APIs.
 6. An independent system is a better one.
+Global state is evil.